 Statistics, biology and people

-I’m a computational biologist at Melbourne Integrative Genomics (MIG), the University of Melbourne.
-Based on my expertise in statistics and coing, I develop novel computational tools to translate big and complex biomedical data into new knowledge.
-My current research program is to decipher complex cell states in single-cell and spatial omics data.
+I’m a statistician working at Melbourne Integrative Genomics (MIG), the University of Melbourne.
+Based on my expertise in statistics and coding, I develop new computational tools to analyse big and complex ‘omics’ data from biomedical research.
+My current research program focuses on modelling complex cell states in single-cell and spatial omics data.

 Curiosity is my top value.
 Learning new things about biology and statistics excites me.
 My biggest satisfaction at work comes from helping scientists and clinicians to make sense of their data.
 In return, they’ll have to teach me biology!